datawire/quark/README.md

 [[JMK Need to clean this up a bit - needs clarification and expansion]]

 ##Rich Semantics

+We support idempotency, one way async, RPC, flow control, timeouts

 [[JMK Not sure what else to say here/what example to use]]